Why Is My Cat Shedding so Much

 • Most heavy shedding is normal coat turnover amplified by indoor living and seasonal light shifts.

-• Uneven thinning, scabs, or intense grooming suggests itch, parasites, allergy, or infection.
+• Uneven thinning, scabs, or intense grooming suggests itch, parasites, allergy, or infection, and a vet visit.

 • Brushing is the fastest visible lever: it moves loose hair from your home to the brush.

-• Hydration and gentle routines support a calmer-looking skin surface and smoother coat lay.
+• Hydration and barrier nutrition support a calmer skin surface and a smoother coat lay.

 Shedding, but Make It Manageable: What You’re Really Seeing